arch-linux-calamares-installer/alci-iso/keys-and-mirrors/1-get-the-keys-and-mirrors.md

 We recommend you get the ASA or ArcoLinux Spices Application.

-We are sure that is always working and maintained.
+We are sure that it will always work in the future.

 We use the tool to turn any Arch Linux system into an ArcoLinux system.